bobwaldron/Reamde/README.md

 Update: 31 Oct 2015 --- I'm working on the Digital Ocean Hacktoberfest promo, but am only mildly acquainted with the pull request process.
 This update is being entered as an attempt to generate a fourth pull request.

+Update: 04 Nov 2015 --- Woo hoo!
+Digital Ocean said I completed the requirements for the Hacktoberfest shirt promo, and I filled out the size and address form.
+Need to work with DO, GitHub and others to develop more promo / incentive ideas to get more civic hackers and coders active in NE Wisc collaborative activities.

 ***** end of file *****